-- obtain the human and financial resources necessary to develop, test, obtain regulatory approval for, manufacture and market our product candidates; - build and maintain a strong intellectual property portfolio and avoid infringing intellectual property of third parties; - establish and maintain successful licenses, collaborations and alliances; - satisfy the requirements of clinical trial protocols, including patient enrollment; - · establish and demonstrate the clinical efficacy and safety of our product candidates; - · obtain regulatory approvals; - manage our spending as costs and expenses increase due to preclinical studies and clinical trials, regulatory approvals, commercialization, legal and regulatory compliance, and increased operations; - obtain additional capital to support and expand our operations; and - market our products to achieve acceptance and use by the medical community in general.
+- obtain the human and financial resources necessary to develop, test, obtain regulatory approval for, manufacture and market our product candidates; - build and maintain a strong intellectual property portfolio and avoid infringing intellectual property of third parties; - establish and maintain successful licenses, collaborations and alliances; - satisfy the requirements of clinical trial protocols, including patient enrollment; - establish and demonstrate the clinical efficacy and safety of our product candidates; - · obtain regulatory approvals; - manage our spending as costs and expenses increase due to preclinical studies and clinical trials, regulatory approvals, commercialization, legal and regulatory compliance, and increased operations; - obtain additional capital to support and expand our operations; and - market our products to achieve acceptance and use by the medical community in general.

 We do not expect to realize revenue from product sales, milestone payments or royalties in the foreseeable future, if at all.
-Our revenue sources are, and will remain, extremely limited unless and until our product candidates are clinically tested, approved for commercialization and successfully marketed.
+Our revenue sources are, and will remain, extremely limited unless and until our product candidates are clinically tested, approved for commercialization and successfully marketed and/or we sell, out-license or otherwise divest certain of our assets.